-Since the NMT also records hourly L{Aeq} values of the total noise from the site it is possible, by subtracting the aircraft noise level from the total noise level (using the decibel (or logarithmic) subtraction process which is appropriate in this case) to calculate the remaining component of the total noise, i.e. the residual noise level.
+Since the NMT also records hourly $L{Aeq}$ values of the total noise from the site it is possible, by subtracting the aircraft noise level from the total noise level (using the decibel (or logarithmic) subtraction process which is appropriate in this case) to calculate the remaining component of the total noise, i.e. the residual noise level.

 The residual noise is a combination of the noise from residual noise events (i.e. those captured noise events which did not match with aircraft movements) and from other residual noise, not captured as noise events, i.e. all other noise recorded by the monitor that did not exceed the trigger level for the required minimum time period.
-This could also include some noise from aircraft arriving at, or departing from Gatwick, as well as from overflights, which was below the trigger level.